smurphos/nemo_actions_and_cinnamon_scripts/README.md

 # Nemo Actions

-Nemo actions add additional context menu items to the right click context menu in the Nemo file manager and on the Cinnamon desktop.
+Nemo actions add additional context menu items to the right click menu in the Nemo file manager and on the Cinnamon desktop.

 An action can be added to Nemo by saving it's definition file with the file extension `.nemo_action` in `~/.local/share/nemo/actions`